Call Now 203-295-3477

 Always Check for Warning Signs

 Even a healthy individual can exhibit heat-related symptoms when the weather is too hot and humid.
-Difficulty breathing, nausea, headaches, dizziness, reported chest pain, or fainting can all mean that a person is overheated and suffering from some type of heat related illness.
+Difficulty breathing, nausea, headaches, dizziness, reported chest pain, or fainting can all mean a person is overheated and suffering from some type of heat-related illness.
 If symptoms occur, it’s time to assess the situation.
 While mild symptoms may be relieved by finding a cool drink of water and an air-conditioned place to sit, symptoms that are severe will require immediate medical attention.

-Protection, Hydration and Support in the Hot Weather
+Protection, Hydration, and Support in the Hot Weather